 The consolidated financial statements included the financial statements of the Group for the Year.
 A subsidiary was an entity (including a structured entity), directly or indirectly, controlled by the Company.
-Control was achieved when the Company, directly or indirectly, was exposed, or had rights, to variable returns from its involvement with the investee and had the ability to affect those returns through its power over the investee (i.e. existing rights that gave the Company, directly or indirectly, the current ability to direct the relevant activities of the investee).
+Control was achieved when the Group was exposed, or had rights, to variable returns from its involvement with the investee and had the ability to affect those returns through its power over the investee (i.e. existing rights that gave the Group the current ability to direct the relevant activities of the investee).